bradcarman/blog/index.md

 ---
-title: Welcome to my blog
+title: Notes about modeling with Julia and ModelingToolkit.jl
 ---